The Spirit of '76 (1917 film): Production

-The film was produced by Robert Goldstein (born September 21, 1883), a California native of German Jewish ancestry, and a costume supplier in Los Angeles.
-Goldstein outfitted the cast of D. W. Griffith's The Birth of a Nation (1915), and was reportedly inspired by Griffith's film to produce a cinematic interpretation of the American Revolution.
-Griffith initially encouraged and cooperated with Goldstein, but later distanced himself from that project in favor of pursuing his own treatment of the subject, the 1924 film America.

-The Spirit of '76 depicted multiple atrocities committed by the British side during the war, including soldiers bayoneting babies and raping unarmed women, the Wyoming massacre, and the Cherry Valley massacre.
-It also contained scenes with no known factual basis, such as a physical assault on Benjamin Franklin by King George III, and a sexual liaison between the king and Catherine Montour — possibly based on his supposed (and equally fictitious) relationship with Hannah Lightfoot.
+The film was produced by Los Angeles-based costume supplier and movie producer Robert Goldstein, who was born in California to German-Jewish parents.
+Goldstein outfitted the cast of D. W. Griffith's 1915 silent epic The Birth of a Nation, and was reportedly inspired by Griffith's film to produce a movie about the American Revolution.
+Griffith initially encouraged Goldstein's idea and cooperated with him, but later distanced himself from that project in favor of pursuing his own treatment of the subject, the 1924 film America.
+The film's script contained several historical inaccuracies, including an assault on Benjamin Franklin by George III and a sexual relationship between George and Catherine Montour — possibly based on his supposed (and equally fictitious) relationship with Hannah Lightfoot.

-Government censorship and confiscation
+Release and controversy

-The film premiered in Chicago in May 1917 — just one month after the United States entered World War I on the side of Britain.
-The head of Chicago's police censorship board, Metallus Lucullus Cicero Funkhouser, confiscated the film at the behest of the Justice department on grounds that it generated hostility toward Britain.
-Goldstein trimmed the offending scenes and received federal approval to continue the Chicago run; but the film premiered in Los Angeles a few months later with the deleted scenes restored.
-After an investigation, the government concluded that Goldstein's action constituted "aiding and abetting the German enemy", and seized the film once again.
+The film premiered in Chicago in May 1917 — just one month after the United States entered World War I on the side of the Allies, which included the United Kingdom.
+Upon release, the film became involved in controversy for its depiction of the British, in particular a scene depicting the Cherry Valley massacre, which was in reality carried out by Native American warriors.
+In the scene, British regulars and Hessian auxiliaries attack Cherry Valley, New York, and are shown committing acts such as assaulting a woman and bayoneting a baby.
+Goldstein would subsequently defend his depiction of the event by noting that a Hessian soldier was the one depicted bayoneting a baby.

-Criminal prosecution